Idukki

 Struggles with

-• Lower volume, needs a deliberate ask to collect
+• Lower volume; needs a deliberate ask to collect

-Both belong on the page, they do different jobs.
+Both belong on the page; they do different jobs.

-How to get more visual reviews
+How do I get more visual reviews?

-1. 1Ask specifically, "add a photo or a short video" converts far better than a generic review request.
+1. 1Ask specifically: "add a photo or a short video" converts far better than a generic review request.

 Sources & notes